cfech/aws-solutions-architect-associate/README.md

     -  there is a `.` at the root of the DNS hierarchy

 - There are multiple different types of DNS records
-    - A : Ip <-> Domain Name
+    - A  - Ip <-> Domain Name
-    - CNAME: Domain Name to another Domain Name
+    - CNAME - Domain Name to another Domain Name
         - `Route53` Charges for queries
         - Cannot create a CNAM record at the top (zone appex) node of a DNS Namespace
             - only can create sub domains
-    - MX: returns mail servers
+    - MX - returns mail servers
-    - TXT: associates text with the domain name
+    - TXT - associates text with the domain name
-    - SRV: server locator records
+    - SRV - server locator records
-    - NS: name server for the particular domain
+    - NS - name server for the particular domain
-    - SOA: `Start of Authority` - stores important information about the domain
+    - SOA - `Start of Authority` - stores important information about the domain

 - Alias - A DNS record that maps a domain name to a hostname, such as an AWS resource.
     - `Route53` specific